From the Field

 Why does child marriage happen today?

-The causes of child marriage are complex and varied.
+The causes are complex and varied.
 It’s motivated by different factors across communities and regions — sometimes even within the same country.
-Overwhelmingly, child brides come from the world’s most impoverished nations.
+Overwhelmingly, children married under the age of 18 come from the world’s most impoverished nations.

-In addition to poverty, preserving family honor or providing “protection” for the family, social norms and customs, and religious beliefs can all factor in to children being forced into marriage.
+In addition to poverty, no access to education, preserving family honor or providing “protection” for the family, harmful social norms and customs, and religious beliefs can all factor into children being forced into marriage.

 BACK TO QUESTIONS